ykskb/phrag/README.md

 	If a table is not `N-to-N` and contains a column ending with `_id`, `1-to-1`/`1-to-N` relationship is identified per column.

-### Sapid Config
+### Phrag Config

-Though configurable parameters vary by router types, Sapid doesn't require many config values in general.
+Though configurable parameters vary by router types, Phrag doesn't require many config values in general.
 Some key concepts & list of parameters are as below:

 #### Config Parameters